HOW TO BECOME A PARAMEDIC

-Within the How To Join The Royal Navy book we have provided you with an information guide that shows you how to pass the Royal Navy fitness test.
+Within the How To Become a Paramedic book we have provided you with an information guide that shows you how to become paramedic fit.

-This guide includes tips and advice on how to prepare for, and pass the Royal Navy pre-joining fitness test.
-Within the ‘How To Get Navy Fit’ information guide there are exercises for everyone and you don’t have to attend a gym to take part.
+Within the ‘How To Get Paramedic Fit’ information guide there are exercises for everyone and you don’t have to attend a gym to take part.

 ONLINE PARAMEDIC TESTING SUITE – GET 30-DAYS FREE ACCESS!